 \subsection{Federated Learning}

-Training DNNs while maintaining client privacy has become a crucial necessity due to data protection regulations\footnote{https://www.dlapiperdataprotection.com/}, such as General Data Protection Regulation of the European Union.
-FL serves as a promising privacy-preserving solution through a gradient exchange mechanism between clients and a server~\cite{fl}.
-We focus on a typical FL scenario, where a server collaborates with a set of $m$ clients to train a model $F_{\theta}(\cdot)$ parameterized by $\theta$, utilizing loss function $\mathcal{L(\cdot, \cdot)}$.
+This paper is anchored in a typical FL scenario, where a server collaborates with $m$ clients to train a model $F_{\theta}(\cdot)$ parameterized by $\theta$, utilizing loss function $\mathcal{L(\cdot, \cdot)}$.
 The $i$-th client's local dataset is denoted by $D_i$.
-The server and clients interact with each other for a total of $N$ rounds by alternately executing the two steps: \begin{itemize} \item \textbf{Model Distribution and Local Training.} The server samples a subset of $K$ clients from the entire client pool to participate in the current round while the others await their turn.
-The server broadcasts the global model $F_{\theta}(\cdot)$ to selected clients.
-The $k$-th selected client ($k=1,\cdots,K$) samples raw data $x,y$ from his local dataset and computes gradients $g_k=\nabla_{\theta} \mathcal{L}(F_{\theta}(x),y)$. \item \textbf{Global Aggregation.} The server performs global aggregation by averaging the gradients received from selected clients, which are subsequently used to update the global model: $\theta = \theta - \frac{\eta}{K} \sum_{i=1}^{K} g_i$ where $\eta$ is the learning rate. \end{itemize}
+The server and clients interact with each other over $N$ communication rounds by executing the two steps: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=-3pt] \item \textbf{Model Distribution and Local Training.} The server samples a subset of $K$ clients from the entire client pool and broadcasts the global model $F_{\theta}(\cdot)$ to selected clients.
+The $k$-th selected client ($k=1,\cdots,K$) computes gradients $g_k=\nabla_{\theta} \mathcal{L}(F_{\theta}(x),y)$ using raw data $x,y$ sampled from its local dataset. \item \textbf{Global Aggregation.} The server averages the gradients received from the selected clients to update the global model: $\theta = \theta - \frac{\eta}{K} \sum_{i=1}^{K} g_i$ where $\eta$ is the learning rate. \end{itemize}

-In the literature~\cite{FedAvg,fed_quant}, selected clients may update the local model over multiple steps and then upload the final model parameters.
-In this paper, we employ a default local step of 1, where clients directly upload the gradients without performing multiple local updates.
-The rationale behind this decision stems from the fact that the server typically derives gradients by comparing the global model parameters with the uploaded local model parameters.
-Multiple local steps could potentially lead to a discrepancy between the derived gradients and the ground-truth gradients associated with clients' data, thereby reducing the effectiveness of attacks~\cite{grad_inversion_survey}.
-Thus, we adopt the setting that considers the most powerful attack scenario to better examine the effectiveness of defenses.
+In the literature~\cite{fed_quant}, clients may update the local model over multiple steps and upload the model parameters.
+We employ a default local step of 1, where clients directly upload the gradients.
+This decision is motivated by the fact that the server typically derives gradients by comparing the global model parameters with the uploaded local model parameters.
+Multiple local steps could potentially cause a discrepancy between the derived gradients and the ground-truth gradients, thereby reducing attack effectiveness~\cite{grad_inversion_survey}.
+Thus, we adopt the setting with the most powerful attack scenario to better examine defense performance.